Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

 \subsection{Quantizations of line bundles}

+In this section, we continue the assumptions given above, though projectivity of $\fX$ and the affinity of $S$ are not needed in this subsection.
 In addition to modules over quantizations, we will also need to consider bimodules over pairs of quantizations.
 Let $\cQ$ and $\cQ'$ be $\bS$-equivariant quantizations.
-A $\cQ'-\cQ$ bimodule is a sheaf of modules over the sheaf of algebras $\cQ'\otimes_{\C[[h]]}\cQ^{\op}$.
+A $\cQ'-\cQ$ bimodule is a sheaf of modules over the sheaf $\cQ'\otimes_{\C[[h]]}\cQ^{\op}$ of algebras on $\fX$.
 Such a bimodule is called {\bf coherent} if it is a quotient of a bimodule which is locally free of finite rank.
 The most important examples will be quantizations of line bundles.

 Let $\cL$ be an $\bS$-equivariant line bundle on $\fX$ and let $\eta\in H^2_{DR}(\fX/S; \C)$ be the image of the Euler class of $\cL$.
 Fix an $\bS$-equivariant quantization $\cQ_0$ with period $[\omega_{\fX}]+h\la$, and for any integer $k$, let $\cQ_k$ be the quantization with period $[\omega_{\fX}] + h(\la+k\eta)$.